FhenixProtocol/cofhe-docs/docs/devdocs/quick-start/index.md

 - **Querying**: Fetch encrypted values from FHE contracts.
 - **Authentication**: Uses Permits to authenticate connected users when requesting confidential data.

-Anotehr test Example of the whole flow of Cofhejs:
+Another test example of the whole flow of Cofhejs:

 ```typescript
 it('Full cofhejs flow', async function () {